 - We believe that people determine the conduct of their own lives, and must take full responsibility for their behavior.

 - We believe that only people can solve human problems.
 We do not use worshipful or prayer-like language or invoke the name of any deity or supernatural force in our rituals or services.

 - In resolving ethical dilemmas, whether personal or social, we seek solutions that respect the dignity and self-esteem of every human being.

-An example of how we view the Torah is represented by this D’Var Torah analysis by Machar’s Jewish Cultural School Director, Debby Brennan.
+An example of how we view the Torah is represented by this D’Var Torah analysis by Machar’s former Jewish Cultural School Director, Debby Brennan.